icinganalysis/icinganalysis.github.io/content/aedc_tr_87_23.md

 >1.
 The criteria for establishing icing similitude should be specified in advance of the simulation.
 Allowable similitude tolerances should also be specified.
 >2.
-A change in a particular icing scaling parameter may or may not indicate a change in ice shape (simil/tude).
-The reason for this is the functional dependency of a particular scaling parameter (0, ~, N, Ac, Ko) on the icing test conditions (T, LWC, MVD, V, P) that caused the change in the ice shape.
+A change in a particular icing scaling parameter may or may not indicate a change in ice shape (similitude).
+The reason for this is the functional dependency of a particular scaling parameter (0, Φ, N, Ac, Ko) on the icing test conditions (T, LWC, MVD, V, P) that caused the change in the ice shape.
 >3.
 It may be more indicative of similitude to consider changes in ice shape brought about by changes in the test conditions rather than changes of the icing scaling